 Take them out on a day that works for your family, let them pick a fun place they would like to go (or surprise them).
 Try an entertainment center with games, bowling, or laser tag.
 Let them choose which restaurant you will go to for lunch or dinner, and take them out to pick out their birthday gift.
 This is an easy option that requires little planning but still makes your child feel special.

-Throwing A Holiday Time Birthday Celebration: Close to Christmas Birthday Party Tips
+Throw A Holiday Time Birthday Celebration: Close to Christmas Birthday Party Tips

 Figure out the best timing

-Schedule the party a week before or a week after your child’s actual birthday.
+If you want to do a party, schedule the party a week before or a week after your child’s actual birthday.
 This is especially a good idea if your child’s birthday falls on the same date as the holiday.
 If your child’s birthday falls on Thanksgiving, consider celebrating the weekend before.
 The weekend after Thanksgiving tends to be a busy time for most people, as they are traveling home, bidding their holiday guests farewell, or starting their holiday shopping.
 If your child’s birthday falls on Christmas, consider scheduling their party even earlier than one week ahead.
 Some families travel for the holidays and head out of town as soon as the school winter holiday begins.

 Get invites sent out early